CarbonFN/FortniteBuilds/README.md

 # FortniteBuilds
 If any builds are down, or you have a build not in this list, please let me know at https://discord.gg/kh5zEARzbY

+If you share these builds, it would be stronly preffered if you point them to this repo instead of putting them in your own discord/github.

 # Warning
 This page is currently a WIP.